ali-who/Data_Science_Recommendation_Engines/README.md

 # Data_Science_Recommendation_Engines

 ## Experimental Design Use in Business
 Completing this project helped me understand the role that experiment design and testing can play in product design and development.
-As well as provided me a solid background in the different types of recommendations that can be provided, how recommendation engines work, and how I can evaluate the quality of a recommendation engine.
+It also provided me with a solid background in the different types of recommendations that can be provided, how recommendation engines work, and how I can evaluate the quality of a recommendation engine.

 # Project Details

 ## Introduction
-For this project I will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles I think they will like.
+For this project, I will analyze users' interactions with articles on the IBM Watson Studio platform, and make recommendations to them about new articles I think they will like.

-In order to determine which articles to show to each user, I will be performing a study of the data available on the IBM Watson Studio platform.
-I can create I own account to become a part of their community and get a better understanding of their data by creating an account on the platform [here](https://eu-gb.dataplatform.cloud.ibm.com/login?preselect_region=true).
+To determine which articles to show to each user, I will be performing a study of the data available on the IBM Watson Studio platform.
+I can create my account to become a part of their community and get a better understanding of their data by creating an account on the platform [here](https://eu-gb.dataplatform.cloud.ibm.com/login?preselect_region=true).

 ### Tasks
 The project will be divided into the following tasks